SlashDevSlashGnoll/slashdevslashgnoll.github.io/_posts/2020-11-29-unit-testing-combine.md

 3. The clock advances once more to the 3rd tick in the future where the work scheduled for the UI thread is executed, returning an event to the sink and into our collection variables.

 Lastly our test continues to our asserts which inspect our collected output and determine if the test succeeded or not.
 Note that because the `resetRequestAccepted` publisher emits `Void` events we cannot compare the values themselves so we just compare the count.
-That's good enough for `Void`!
   <br>
   <br>
   <br>